DaoChaShao/py-st-ml-mlp/README.md

   kernel-based SVMs.
 + **Notes**: Traditional linear models cannot solve this problem effectively due to the XOR pattern, making it a great example for learning the power of hidden layers in MLPs.

+**FEATURES**
+---

+- **Data Loading & Visualization**: Upload CSV datasets and view them in tables and scatter plots.
+- **Data Cleaning**: Automatically detect missing values and duplicate rows, with options to clean them.
+- **Data Splitting**: Split datasets into training and testing sets with customizable test size and random seed.
+- **Model Training**: Build and train an MLP model with configurable batch size and epochs.
+- **Training Monitoring**: Track loss, accuracy, precision, recall, and AUC metrics in real-time.
+- **Model Testing**: Predict using the trained model and display accuracy, R², MSE, MAE, and ROC curve.
+- **Decision Boundary Visualization**: Dynamically show the decision boundary on scatter plots.

 **WEB DEVELOPMENT**
 ---